women’s rights activist and soon to be women’s rights lawyer

 Sexual assault has always been a difficult crime to prove beyond a reasonable doubt, even for women without charges.
 Jade thinks it's good that proof beyond a reasonable doubt exists as a safeguard, to prevent the innocent from being wrongfully convicted, but at the same time, some guilty people may be found innocent.
 A system can never be perfect.

 There are laws currently in place which prevent the use of the accused's criminal history or sexual lifestyle, so that the accused is not prejudiced.
 In her case, the perpetrator had a history of violence and abuse towards women, according to the public record.
-He had been convicted and sentenced to 15 months imprisonment of aggravated assault, for a savage beating of a man, where he stole money and his stereo to support his substance abuse issues, at a time when he was addicted to drugs and alcohol and lived on the street.
+He plead guilty to assault and assault with a weapon and received a probation.
 Her perpetrator also faced drugs charges and plead guilty to charges involving unlawful use and possession of firearms and various other explosive devices.
 Her perpetrator also stated to get pleasure from seeing others in pain and would subject his son to gun activity, even after child protected services, clinical investigators and other entities told him not to and that his son made his position clear on it, The son ultimately suffered Depression and anxiety as a result.
 None of this could be used, due to laws in place that prevent the admissibility of the accused’s criminal past.
 Her perpetrator had also broken a woman’s bones in the past during intimacy, and pushed a woman down the stairs.